 The well-known orange sawmills are just the beginning, however.
 Industrial sawmills providing heavy-weight capacity to handle the logs found in Asia and Smart Log Processing lines are capable of commercial-level production with the advantages that thin-kerf blades give – lower operational costs and more sawn timber from every log.

 Wide band sawmills built for dependable production even in remote regions are the latest development in Wood-Mizer’s line.
 Other diverse products include resaws, edgers, moulders, crosscuts, material handling equipment and more.

-“We have distributors throughout the region to support our customers,” James Wong, Wood-Mizer’s regional manager for Asia shares.
-“We have our own country managers in India and Malaysia to support Myanmar, Philippines, China, India, Bangladesh, and Nepal… And we have technicians in India to support that part of the world, and in Singapore to support the rest of Asia.
+“We have distributors throughout the region to support our customers,” Robert Moxham, Wood-Mizer’s Regional Director for Asia shares.
+“We have our own country managers in India and Taiwan… And we have technicians in India to support that part of the world, and in Taiwan to support the rest of Asia.
 This is in addition to our distributors in most Asian countries, who provide local sales and service support.”

 The benefits of Wood-Mizer sawmilling technology in Asia

 “We are using narrow-band saw thin kerf and when timber is becoming more expensive, increasing the yield becomes important,” Mr. Moxham shares.
 “In addition, due to their customers pressing for lower price for their products, most manufacturers are trying to find ways to increase the yield and streamline their processes to produce their product.”